-The goals for our executive compensation program are to provide compensation that is:
+The goals for the Company's executive compensation program are to provide compensation that is:

-- competitive to attract and retain appropriate officer talent; - affordable and appropriately aligned with stockholder interests; - fair, equitable and consistent as to each component of compensation; - designed to motivate our executive officers to achieve our annual and long-term strategic goals and to reward performance based on the attainment of those goals; - designed to appropriately take into account risk and reward in the context of our business environment and long-range business plans; - designed to consider individual value and contribution to our success;

-- reasonably balanced across types and purposes of compensation, particularly with respect to fixed compensation objectives, short-term and long-term performance-based objectives and retention and retirement objectives; - sensitive to, but not exclusively reliant upon, market benchmarks; and - responsive to our succession planning objectives.
+- competitive to attract and retain appropriate officer talent; - affordable and appropriately aligned with stockholder interests; - fair, equitable and consistent as to each component of compensation; - designed to motivate executive officers to achieve the Company's annual and long-term strategic goals and to reward performance based on the attainment of those goals; - designed to appropriately take into account risk and reward in the context of the Company's business environment and long-range business plans; - designed to consider individual value and contribution to the Company's success; - reasonably balanced across types and purposes of compensation, particularly with respect to fixed compensation objectives, short-term and long-term performance-based objectives and retention and retirement objectives; - sensitive to, but not exclusively reliant upon, market benchmarks; and - responsive to the Company's succession planning objectives.

-We seek to accomplish these goals in a way that is consistent with the purpose and core values of Coke Consolidated and the long-term interests of our Company and its stockholders and employees.
+The Compensation Committee of the Board (the "Committee") seeks to accomplish these goals in a way that is consistent with the purpose and core values of Coke Consolidated and the long-term interests of the Company and its stockholders and employees.

-In making decisions about executive compensation, we rely primarily on our general experience and subjective considerations of various factors, including individual and corporate performance, our strategic business goals and compensation survey data.
-We do not set specific benchmarks for overall compensation or for allocations between different elements and types of compensation.
+In making decisions about executive compensation, the Committee relies primarily on its general experience and subjective considerations of various factors, including individual and corporate performance, the Company's strategic business goals and compensation survey data.
+The Committee does not set specific benchmarks for overall compensation or for allocations between different elements and types of compensation.

-The Compensation Committee of the board of directors (the "Committee") oversees the compensation program for our executive officers with the assistance of senior management.
+The Committee oversees the compensation program for the Company's executive officers with the assistance of senior management.
 The Committee reviews, approves and determines all elements of compensation for each executive officer.

-The following table lists the key elements of our 2012 executive compensation program:
+The following table lists the key elements of the Company's 2013 executive compensation program: